So are you really reaching unchurched people at your church? How would you know…for real?

 But thinking, hoping or guessing isn’t the same as doing.

 But the best thing you can do is specifically ask people about their background.
 Then you know.
 So start by surveying new guests and ask them about their attendance patterns.

 How do you do that discreetly and appropriately?
-At Connexus Church, where I serve, we invite new people to fill out a connection card (name, address, next steps etc.).
+Where I serve, we invite new people to fill out a connection card (name, address, next steps etc.).
 Amidst the information we collect on the connection card, we ask them how often they attend church by selecting one of these four options: